losrobbos/java-spring-boot-api/README-long.md

 Under the hood now the build tool "Maven" will launch, install and bind all necessary dependencies and then starts your app.
 Hopefully successfully :)

-## Building

-You can use this command to create a Jar File into the folder "target" (comparable to the classical "build" output folder in the JS World)

-`./mvnw clean package -DskipTests`

-Running the build with JRE:

-`java target/<nameOfYourGeneratedJar>.jar`

 ## Deployment